ember-template-lint/ember-template-lint/docs/rule/require-valid-alt-text.md

 The content of an `alt` attribute is used to calculate the machine-readable label of an element, whereas the text content is used to produce a label for the element.
 For this reason, adding a label to an icon can produce a confusing or duplicated label on a control that already has appropriate text content.

-If it's not a meaningful image, it should have an empty alt attribute value and have the role of presentation or none.
+If it's not a meaningful image, it should have an empty alt attribute value.

 `img` alt attribute does not contain the word image, picture, or photo.
 Screen readers already announce `img` elements as an image.
 There is no need to use words such as *image*, *photo*, *logo*, *spacer*, and/or *picture*.